Treatment of Crohn's disease

 Gut-selective

-4.3 Integrin InhibitorsKinteles (Entivio)
+4.3 Integrin InhibitorsEntyvio

-Administration: Administered by intravenous injection only.
+Administration: Available only by intravenous injection.

 Side Effects: Headache, nausea, arthralgia, fatigue, and upper respiratory infections are common side effects.